-The informational component seems to be an imperative that simultaneously affects markets and national security systems, in synchronized and interdependent proportions.
+Interagency platforms, policies, and initiatives are dependent on information exchange.
+The informational component seems to be an imperative that simultaneously affects markets and national security systems, in a synchronized and interdependent proportion.

-A relevant analytical element is the use of Open Source Intelligence for the purpose of studying trends, searching for risks, or observing good practices related to information management and resilience.
+Thus, in addition to institutional developments, it is necessary to think about the links and transaction costs that involve risks and possible solutions to complex problems.
+A relevant analytical element is the use of Open Source Information for the purpose of studying trends, searching for risks, or observing good practices related to information management and resilience building.